 Best toddler racing track

-There’s lots of variance in colors and patterns on this toy, and the race cars make eponymous click-clack sounds during play, offering sensory stimulus to tots.
+There’s lots of variety with colors and patterns, and the race cars make eponymous click-clack sounds during play, offering sensory stimulus to tots.
 Three cars are included in the playset, which is intended for children over 18 months.

 What we love